Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation: : Segment any Text

 \subrparagraph{Multilinguality.} Unlike \citet{minixhofer-etal-2023-wheres}, we do not rely on language adapters.
 In addition to improving inference time and storage requirements, this also improves multilinguality since no language has to be specified at inference time.

 \subrparagraph{Robustness to corruptions.} We randomly remove common punctuation-only tokens with probability $p$ and use the auxiliary punctuation-prediction objective during training.
+For details, see §~\ref{sec:wtp} and Appendix~\ref{sec:aux-obj}.
 Further, we randomly remove \emph{all} casing and punctuation in 10\% of samples within a batch during training.
 The resulting model, \textit{Segment any Text} (\modelours), already shows strong segmentation performance at improved efficiency.

-Still, to further improve \modelours, we continue training it on a \textbf{S}upervised \textbf{M}ixture of already-segmented sentences.\footnote{Although more domain-specific, this is motivated by the strong multi-task learning abilities of T5~\citep{Raffel2019ExploringTL}.} To be even less dependent on patterns such as punctuation, spaces, and casing, we augment the data by introducing several additional corruption schemes, resulting in our more specialized model, \modeloursft.
+Still, to further improve \modelours, we continue training it on a \textbf{S}upervised \textbf{M}ixture of already-segmented sentences.
+To be even less dependent on patterns such as punctuation, spaces, and casing, we augment the data by introducing several additional corruption schemes, resulting in our more specialized model, \modeloursft.

-Our first corruption scheme removes all casing and punctuation tokens for all text.
-Secondly, we add randomness to corruption in as many situations as we deem useful, \eg user-generated text in tweets or forums.
+Our first corruption scheme removes all casing, if available, and punctuation tokens for all text.
+Secondly, we add randomness to the corruption in as many situations as we find useful, aiming to emulate user-generated text in tweets or forums.
 This includes duplicating punctuation, removing punctuation, lowercasing, and removing/adding spaces between sentences.
 Finally, we also use clean, non-corrupted text.
 We then sample uniformly across these three categories.
 For details, see Appendix~\ref{sec:appendix-experiment-details}.

 \subrparagraph{Short texts.} To resolve issues with short sequences, we enforce \modelours to use only the immediate $N$ future tokens for its predictions.
 We do so via a \emph{limited lookahead} mechanism.
 Let $k_i$ be the token occurring at position $i$, and $\mathbf{a_{ij}}$ its corresponding attention mask, where $j$ corresponds to the token to be attended to.
 A naive modification of the attention mask would set $\mathbf{a_{ij}}=0$ for $j > i + N$.
 However, using Transformer networks with multiple layers results in a lookahead of $N \times L$, where $L$ is the number of Transformer layers~\citep{Jiang2023Mistral7}.
 We thus split up the lookahead evenly into $L$ layers, resulting in the following attention mask: